gidon285/drone_improve/README.md

 1.AutoAlgo1  we changed the next methods:

-    a.in update() - we added the return home, meaning the function will work automaticlly. b.in ai() - we added our algorithm (aiming the dorne in each frame update to set course to the nearest previous point) for returning home, inculding the part where if the drone has made a loop, he will not revisit points that are not necessary.
+    a. in update() - we added the return home, meaning the function will work automaticlly.
+    b. in ai() - we added our algorithm (aiming the dorne in each frame update to set course to the nearest previous point) for returning home, inculding the part where if the drone has made a loop, he will not revisit points that are not necessary.

 2.SimulationWindow - we added:

-    a.we added a variable to keep the starting flight of the drone. b.we added to the screen : the battery status in secounds , boolean for "return home".
+    a. we added a variable to keep the starting flight of the drone.
+    b. we added to the screen : the battery status in secounds , boolean for "return home".

 ## Getting Started